-The earthquake measuring 7.1 on the Richter scale on 19 September 2017 killed a total of 369 people in Central Mexico.
+The earthquake, measuring 7.1 on the Richter scale, on 19th September 2017 killed a total of 369 people in Central Mexico.
 Many buildings collapsed as a result of the quake or were severely damaged, making some uninhabitable.
 The state of Morelos, which borders Mexico City to the north, was hit hardest by the earthquake.
 This was the epicenter of the quake.
 There were 74 fatalities in the state.
 Of the 30 boroughs of Morelos, 20 were badly affected and some boroughs had to be completely rebuilt.
-In total, about 20,000 houses in the state were severely damaged by the damage.
+In total, about 20,000 houses in the state were severely damaged.

 The 14 families selected had no access to state aid programmes, for example because they do not have a land register entry with their name because they share the land with several family members.
 An important selection criterion for Fundación Comunidad and AWO International was the willingness of the families to actively participate in the construction or renovation of their house, as well as to participate in further education and pass on their knowledge to other community members.

 Although the families are to organize themselves with their relatives, friends and neighbors to actively participate in the construction work, they are of course supported by experts from nearby universities and architects.
 The aim of the project is to strengthen community cohesion.
 Local products will be used for the construction or local suppliers will be contacted.
 At the same time, the houses will be equipped with environmentally friendly features, such as a water tank or compost system.

 The selected families also receive further training by Fundación Comunidad and AWO International on the following topics: active civic participation, conflict resolution in the family and neighbourhood, gender equality and behaviour in crisis situations (evacuation routes, emergency protocols, etc.).
 The participants should pass on their acquired knowledge to their neighbours in the community to ensure an informed community.

 |Project||Reconstruction of the destroyed houses from the earthquake of September 19, 2017|